-Charming meadows, stunning valleys, mountains and waterfalls with magnificent beauty that will strike awe in everyone who visits this amazing place.
-It is hard to describe how incredible the Yosemite National Park is, that’s why it's easier to quote the man whose writings helped to preserve and establish the Yosemite National Park that can be visited today.
+Dramatic granite monoliths, stunning valleys and amazing waterfalls strike awe in everyone who visits this special place.
+It is hard to describe how incredible Yosemite National Park is, that’s why it's easier to quote the man whose writings helped to preserve and establish Yosemite National Park.

 “It is by far the grandest of all the special temples of Nature I was ever permitted to enter.”
 Words that still ring true, written by legendary naturalist and mountaineer John Muir.
 If a sentence like this describes the Yosemite National Park, you know you are up for something truly special!
 Let’s wait no more, and discover the best things to do in one of the most famous and beautiful national parks of them all, the Yosemite.